8.5 Tasmanian Government websites

 - clearly identify the Tasmanian Government as the owner of the website by complying with the requirements of the Tasmanian Government Style Guide and Logo Policy.

 - use a .tas.gov.au URL for all Tasmanian Government websites.
 Approval to request a domain name or request an exemption from using a .tas.gov.au URL must be sought from your agency communications manager.
 For more information about the process of registering a domain name, please see Registration of Tasmanian Government Domain Names.

 - link their websites to the Tasmanian Government portal www.tas.gov.au and the Service Tasmania portal www.service.tas.gov.au.

 - provide a mechanism on all websites that allows members of the public to submit comments, questions or feedback directly to the agency.

-- respect privacy rights and copyright ownership in all online publishing and communication in compliance with the Personal Information Protection Act 2004, the Guidelines on Workplace E-mail, Web Browsing and Privacy (Australian Information Commissioner), and the Copyright Act 1968.
+- respect privacy rights and copyright ownership in all online publishing and communication in compliance with the Personal Information Protection Act 2004, the Privacy Principles (Australian Information Commissioner), and the Copyright Act 1968.

 - ensure the permission is gained from all subjects when publishing photographs or videos on agency websites (see Acknowledgement of use of image (Adult and Minor) template (Word)).